bluPhy/gke-vault-demo/README.md

 apikey: MYAPIKEYHERE
 ```

-To validate that the `sidecar` continously retrieves the updated secret contents into the pod, make a change to the secret's contents inside vault.
+To validate that the `sidecar` continuously retrieves the updated secret contents into the pod, make a change to the secret's contents inside vault.
 Notice the number "2" added to the end of the `apikey`.

 ```console
 vault kv put secret/myapp/config \